mdn/content/files/en-us/web/javascript/reference/global_objects/set/index.md

 Browser **`Set`-like objects** (or "setlike objects") are [Web API](/en-US/docs/Web/API) interfaces that behave in many ways like a [`Set`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set).

-Just like `Set` they are ordered, and entries are iterated in the same sequence that they were added to the object, using all of the same looping constructs.
+Just like `Set`, elements can be iterated in the same order that they were added to the object.
-`Set`-like objects also share some of the same properties and methods.
+`Set`-like objects also have properties and methods that share the same name and behavior.
 However unlike `Set` they only allow a specific predefined type for each entry.

 The allowed types are set in the specification IDL definition.